kshyju/kTable/README.md

 ####callBackOnClear
   This is the place where you can pass a callback function which will be executed when user clicks on the "Clear" button on the popup. kTable will return the current form back to your callback and you can read the form values to get the search query user entered.

+####bindDefaultDatePicker
+If you set the value of this property to true, kTable will bind the jQuery UI date picker to your columns which has a date datatype( If jQuery UI library is already loaded to your page).
+The default value is false.

+####dropDownContent
+You can customize the content of the filter type dropdown in the popup.
+If you do not provide any values, kTable will use the default values for the dropdown as follows

+**For string type**
+Text : "Contains"
+Text : "Starts with"
+Text : "Ends with"

+**For datetime type**
+Text : "Equal to"
+Text : "before"
+Text : "after"

+To customize the dropdown, You need to have 2 SELECT elements in your main page, one for string type and one for datetime type.
+Then you can tell kTable to use those SELECT elements as the source for the filter type dropdown.

+    dropDownContent: {
+                       source: {
+                                 date: "ddlDate",
+                                 text: "ddlText"
+                               }
+                     }

+In the above example, I mentioned that for the columns with _datetime_ type, use the SELECT element with id **ddlDate** as the source and use **ddlText** for the _string_ type columns.

 ####datatype attribute
 By default, the filter popup will have a SELECT element with 3 options as "Starts with","Contains","Ends with" and a search box for entering the search query.
 But if your column is for showing date values, you can tell kTable to show a popup with filters related to date selection.
 What you have to do is to add the "datatype" attribute to the column and set the value as "date".
 Then the SELECT element will have option values such as "Equal to","Before" and "After".